rahulgopinath/rahulgopinath.github.io/_posts/2021-09-09-fault-inducing-grammar.markdown

 produce `((1))`, `((2 + 3))` etc. but these are not the only possible
 errors.
 Indeed, our original error: '1+((2*3/4))' does not fit this template.
 So, how can we rectify this limitation?
+# A grammar with at least one fault inducing fragment
 The basic idea is that if we can find a `characterizing node` of the abstract fault tree, such that the presence of the abstract subtree in the input guarantees the failure, then we can modify the grammar such